prysmaticlabs/prysm/beacon-chain/VALIDATOR_REGISTER.md

 ### Step 4: Wait for deposit transaction to mine.
 After the deposit transaction gets mined, beacon chain node will report account holder has been registered.
 Congrats!
-Now, you are contribuiting to the security of Ethereum 2.0 : )
+Now, you are contributing to the security of Ethereum 2.0 : )
 ```
 INFO[0000] Starting beacon node
 INFO[0000] Starting web3 PoW chain service at ws://127.0.0.1:8546